|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Childers continued to walk on the beach.
 On January 10, 1943 Beaufighter A19-15 spotted him and dropped supplies.
 Afterwards, he made his way to a deserted village on a river and remained there for two days alone.
-Spotting a native on the far side of the river and waved then took him to aboard his canoe to his village a day upstream, then to an Australian Army camp where he rested then flown from Ioma Airfield to Port Moresby.
+Spotting a native on the far side of the river and waved then took him to aboard his canoe to his village a day upstream, then to an Australian Army camp where he rested then was flown from Ioma Airfield to Port Moresby.

 Moffitt was also found by friendly natives and taken to the Australian camp then flown from Ioma Airfield to Port Moresby.
 Afterwards, three surviving crew were sent to Australia for rest and recuperation.